 The insurance industry is streamlining the underwriting process, and it’s using artificial intelligence to do it.
-Machine learning is a type of artificial intelligence that involves analyzing data to make predictions, which is exactly what’s needed to write better policies.
+Machine learning is a type of artificial intelligence that involves analyzing data to make predictions, which is exactly what’s needed to write better policies and that is actually a similar technology related to Pacs.

 How Machine Learning Works

-Machine learning works by rapidly analyzing as much data as possible and then making predictions based on that data.
+Machine learning work by rapidly analyzing as much data as possible and then making predictions based on that data.

 For insurance companies, this allows for consumers to be more accurately assessed, and for the assessment to take a lot less time to complete.
 Insurers interested in learning more about how machine learning can help should take a look at the Verkai blog.